Bricktech2000/Notes/notes/random.md

 **`V (# V .
 1) == {* (#.1)} V`**

 **`\F {<-} {*} (#.1) V == {<-} ({*} V) ((#.1) V) == V (# V .
 1)`**, see [[combinatory logic#phi combinator]]

+---

+obsidian is all-in-one for note-taking

+Vim does text editing for everything

+`python.vim` is all-in-one for python language

+mason does lsp config for all languages

+visual studio is all-in-one for C++ development

+gdb debugs everything and the terminal compiles everything

+lyt kit is all-in-one for jotting things down

+my notion calendar does time management for everything